-Apartments 0.3 W/CFM, with no additional fan power allowance for kitchen and bathroom exhaust fans Corridors, including trash 0.3 W/CFM, with no additional fan power allowance for trash room exhaust fan, since it rooms exhausts conditioned air and is part of the same HVAC zone as the corridors is ur fan Elevator machine room is not a conditioned space, and the make-up air exhausted by the fan is unconditioned.
+Apartments 0.3 W/CFM, with no additional fan power allowance for kitchen and bathroom exhaust fans Corridors, including trash rooms 0.3 W/CFM, with no additional fan power allowance for trash room exhaust fan, since it exhausts conditioned air and is part of the same HVAC zone as the corridors Elevator machine room Elevator machine room is not a conditioned space, and the make-up air exhausted by the fan is unconditioned.
 Thus, the space will not be modeled with the baseline PTAC, and the PTAC fan power allowance does not apply.
 The exhaust fan must be modeled as described in SG Section 6.10.1.

-- serving dwelling units or dedicated make-up air unit that may be specified for the proposed design, shall be included in the baseline. - c.
+c.
 The preferred method for modeling baseline fan power is by specifying Watt per CFM of air flow in the model, as this avoids the need to adjust fan power whenever flow rates change.
 If a software tool does not allow inputting power per unit flow, the same purpose can be achieved by defining the total static pressure drop and overall fan efficiency fraction (including motor, drive, and mechanical efficiencies) using the following equation to convert between kW/cfm (power per unit flow) and TSP in.wg.

-$$Power{kW/CFM} = \frac{{}^{TSP{in.wg}}}{{}^{8520 \times \eta{overall}}}$$
+$$Power{kW/CFM} = \frac{{}^{TSP{in.wg}}}{8520 \times \eta{overall}}$$